VIII. Earth Earn: Our Open Participatory Earthropocene to Ecosmocene Futurity

-Our present collaborative discovery, as documented over some 3,500 pages, is meant to serve an intended humane, peaceful, egalitarian, viable local, global and ecosmic society.
-This vista is possible because the nested genesis it reveals occurs by an iterative repetition of the same genomic, cellular, pattern and process at each and every regnant stage.
-The promise is that intended, phenomenal human beings, once so informed, can respectfully continue and carry forth its complementary organic creativity of free individuals in supportive groups.
+The worldwise collaborative vista we have so far documented over 3,500 pages is hopefully meant to inform and serve a humane, peaceful, egalitarian, viable local, global and ecosmic society going forward.
+A prime guide is a nested genesis which occurs by an iterative repetition of the same genomic, cellular, network pattern and process at each and every stage.
+The promise is that intended, phenomenal human beings can respectfully continue and carry forth its complementary organic creativity of free individuals in supportive groups.
 An example could be ubuntu “proto-cellular” communities as noted in Sustainable Ecovillages.
-But as a malestrom of barbarians, weaponry, viral epidemics and more perils devastate, it requires an epochal unity of peoples and civilizations, to wit a geonate event to bear forth a bigender Pedia Sapiens.
+But as a malestrom of barbarians, weaponry, viral epidemics and perils devastate, it requires an epochal unity of peoples and civilizations altogether.
+In relative regard, we propose to dub as Pedia Sapiens.

-As readers well know, we are far from any such awakened, aware transformation.
-The Old Earth: Our Critical Life Support Condition records overshot biospheric, physiological, homeostatic systems of climate, water, pollutants, biodiversity, coral reefs, cash economies, gun infestations, the whole nuclear litany.
-Unless we can overcome archaic religious, tribal, sectarian, ethnic genocides, cultural and political chasms, driven by absurd warlords and weaponry, along with the awful silencing and subjugation of women, we will surely perish.
-Anthropocene Moment: Kinder or Cinder follows to enter discourses upon this popular moniker.
-Global Climate as a Complex Dynamical System posts efforts to help understand weather by this hyper-intricate realm by these theories.
+As readers well know, into 2021 we are far from any aware, agreed transformation.
+The Old Earth: Our Critical Life Support Condition cites overshot biospheric, physiological, homeostatic systems of climate, water, pollutants, biodiversity, coral reefs, cash economies, gundemics, the whole nuclear litany.
+Unless we can advance beyond archaic religious, tribal, sectarian, ethnic, cultural and political chasms, driven by warlords and weaponry, along with the awful subjugation of women (half the ecosmos), we will surely perish.
+Anthropocene Moment: Kinder or Cinder follows with discourses upon this popular moniker.
+Global Climate as a Complex Dynamical System moves on to efforts to better understand weather by way of these sciences.

 A. The Old World: Its Critical Life Support Condition